Multi-unit Double Auctions: Equilibrium Analysis and Bidding Strategy using DDPG in Smart-grids: Building DDPG based Bidding Strategy

 \subsection{DDPGBBS: A Bidding Strategy for Multi-unit Auctions}

 In this section, we present details of our \ddpg\ based formulation.
-Here, the goal is to learn the buyer's Nash equilibrium bidding strategy, i.e., scale-factors of buyer for each of the possible scenarios discussed earlier.
+Here, the goal is to learn the buyer's NE bidding strategy, i.e., scale-factors of buyer for each of the possible scenarios discussed earlier.
 We propose the following MDP framework,

 The state space $S$ consists of \emph{quantity to buy} $q$, where $q \in Q$, $Q = \{0, 1, 2\}$; and \emph{Buyer's true type} $\theta \in [0,1]$.
-The actions are the buyer's scale-factors $\alpha_{B1}$, $\alpha_{B2} \in [0,1]$, which want \ddpg\ to learn.
+The actions are the buyer's scale-factors $\alpha_{B1}$, $\alpha_{B2} \in [0,1]$, which we want \ddpg\ to learn.
 Buyer receives reward $r = 0$ if no market-clearing happens, else it receives reward $r = -cp * cq$ (where $cp$ and $cq$ are clearing price and buyer's clearing quantity).
 As we are working with negative rewards, an optimal strategy would be one that maximizes the expected reward.
 A state $s$ transition to the next state where \emph{quantity to buy} is the remaining quantity $q'$ after auction-clearing in state $s$, ($q' \in Q = \{0, 1, 2\}$), while \emph{buyer's true type} remains the same.
 Here we are considering single-shot auction, thus MDP terminates after a single iteration.
-Since, there is no possible action from the terminal state, a buyer will receive a terminal reward $r = -q' * \theta$
+Since, there is no possible action from the terminal state, a buyer will receive a terminal reward $r = -q' * \theta$.

+\ddpg\ learns based on the clearing price information received from the clearing mechanism.
+We designed the reward function in such a way that if the buyer can get the items cleared in the auction, the buyer would pay lesser than its true value (lower clearing price); else, would buy the item at the buyer’s true value (higher clearing price).
+The task of \ddpg\ is to figure out the optimal scale factor to generate bids by looking at the variation in rewards for the selected scale factors; lower bids maximize the profit but with the risk of bids not getting cleared, and vice versa for higher bids. \ddpg\ learns which scale factors maximize the buyer's expected utility.